Dhineshin/React-Learn/README.md

 # React-Learn
-Scrimba React bootcamp notes and snippits for reference
+Scrimba React bootcamp notes and snippets for reference